Skip to main content

 Lint conflict reductionPair with eslint-config-prettier to avoid rule overlap

-Low-maintenance defaultsAdopt a stable baseline with minimal config
+Low-maintenance defaultsAdopt a stable baseline with minimal configuration

 Template examples